 If you have these conditions and they start to worsen, you need to get medical assistance from a local Phoenix hospital as soon as you can.
 Try not to transport yourself in case you start losing movement or bodily functions and make sure whoever takes you tries to keep you still and minimize any spinal movements.

 The most common cause of spinal cord injuries comes from motor vehicle accidents, but it can also occur from falling or getting struck by a heavy object at a construction site.
-With how expensive surgeries for spinal treatment can get, you should consult with an attorney to get compensation for your damages caused by a negligent driver.
+With how expensive surgeries for spinal treatment can get, you should consult with an experienced work injury attorney to get compensation for your damages caused by a negligent driver.